ibm-cloud-docs/activity-tracker/atracker/getting-started-routing-2.md

 The account settings configuration defines information such as default targets where events are collected in the account, type of endpoints that are allowed to manage the configuration, and allowed locations to store the data in the account.

 You must configure the account settings to define the following information at the account level:
-1. The location in your {{site.data.keyword.cloud_notm}} account where the {{site.data.keyword.atracker_short}} Event Routing account configuration metadata is stored.
+1. The location in your {{site.data.keyword.cloud_notm}} account where the {{site.data.keyword.atracker_short}} account configuration metadata is stored.

     By metadata, we refer to the target,route,settings data that is available across the account in any region.

-    You can choose any of the supported locations where {{site.data.keyword.atracker_short}} Event Routing is available.
+    You can choose any of the supported locations where {{site.data.keyword.atracker_short}} is available.
 For more information, see [Locations](/docs/activity-tracker?topic=activity-tracker-regions&interface=cli).

     Take into account any corporate or industry compliance requirements such as Financial Services Validated locations, or EU-managed regions.

-2. The type of endpoints that are allowed to manage the {{site.data.keyword.atracker_short}} Event Routing account configuration in the account.
+2. The type of endpoints that are allowed to manage the {{site.data.keyword.atracker_short}} account configuration in the account.

     You can configure public endpoints, private endpoints, or both.

 3. The locations where an account administrator can define targets to collect auditing events.

-    You can choose any of the supported locations where {{site.data.keyword.atracker_short}} Event Routing is available.
+    You can choose any of the supported locations where {{site.data.keyword.atracker_short}} is available.
 For more information, see [Locations](/docs/activity-tracker?topic=activity-tracker-regions&interface=cli).

     Take into account any corporate or industry compliance requirements such as Financial Services Validated locations, or EU-managed regions.

-4. 1 or more targets in the account that will collect auditing events from supported {{site.data.keyword.atracker_short}} Event Routing locations where you have not configured how you want to collect the auditing data.
+4. 1 or more targets in the account that will collect auditing events from supported {{site.data.keyword.atracker_short}} locations where you have not configured how you want to collect the auditing data.

     If you define more than 1 target, all default targets get a copy of the auditing events that are not explicitly managed in the account's routing rules.
     {: note}